 The president of the parent-teacher organization shall organize and oversee the election of parent council members.
 If the school does not have a parent-teacher organization, then parents shall set the date and time for parents to elect parent council members and shall provide notice of the election to parents.

 A parent council member shall be a parent, stepparent, or foster parent of a student to be enrolled in the school during the parent's term of council service.
 Parent shall also mean a person who has legal custody of a student pursuant to a court order and with whom the student resides.
 A parent council member shall not be an employee or the relative of an employee of the school in which that parent serves, nor shall the parent representative be an employee or a relative of an employee in the District administrative offices.
 A parent representative shall not be a local Board member or Board member's spouse.
-Relative shall mean father, mother, brother, sister, husband, wife, son, daughter, aunt, uncle, son-in-law or daughter-in-law.
+Relative shall mean father, mother, brother, sister, husband, wife, son, and daughter.

 ADMINISTRATION A02.421